wp-plugins/brandfolder/readme.txt

 * Edit your brandfolder directly from your WordPress admin panel
 * Designate links to your brandfolder with the class name 'brandfolder' and you'll quickly have the embed popup working
-* Embed your interactive brandfolder inside a Page or Post using the [brandfolder] shortcode (make sure you have added your unique brandfolder URL before doing so)
+* Embed your interactive brandfolder inside a Page or Post using the [brandfolder] shortcode (make sure you have added your unique brandfoler URL befor doing so)

 == Installation ==